lindangulopez/Linux-recap/course-4-git-distributed-dev/why-allow-patch-swh-codeMeta.md.md

 ## Why This Matters for Software Heritage

-* Once archived, patches and files from `codemeta/codemeta` are permanently accessible via **SWHIDs**.
+* Patches and files from `codemeta/codemeta` become **permanent, citable artifacts**.
-* They no longer depend on GitHub, SSH keys, or current repository state.
+* They are accessible via **SWHIDs**, independent of GitHub or repository state.
-* Researchers and students can explore **exact changes** made over time, preserving both the code and its collaborative history.
+* Researchers can explore exact changes over time, preserving both the code and its collaborative history.

-> **In short:** Patches are not just a collaboration tool — in combination with Software Heritage, they become **permanent, citable artifacts** that capture the development process for the long term.
+> **In short:** Patches, together with Software Heritage, capture the **development process for the long term**, making both the code and its evolution publicly traceable.

-Do you want me to do that next?
+---